alekosus/talking-to-data-intersys2025/appendix_f_error_analysis.md

 ## Misattribution of diary authorship to mentioned individuals:

 **Fragment**: In the morning, *I* inspected the new ship...
-In the evening, the Ghana cin-ema was shown in the dining room – they showed views of Crimea and comic scenes.
+In the evening, the Ghana cinema was shown in the dining room – they showed views of Crimea and comic scenes.

 **Answer**: The *sailors'* life included inspecting new ships, swimming in the sea and even leisure – the sailors watched films with views of Crimea and comic scenes.

-**Explanation**: Identification of the author with sailors without mention in the frag-ments.
+**Explanation**: Identification of the author with sailors without mention in the fragments.

 ## Drawing conclusions unsupported by source fragments: